Zhang Mengying

 Zhang Mengying (张梦莹 (張夢瑩, Zhāng Mèngyíng); born 22 December 1993) is a Chinese ice hockey player and member of the Chinese national ice hockey team.
-She currently serves as an alternate captain to the KRS Vanke Rays in the Zhenskaya Hockey League (ZhHL).
+She currently plays in the Chinese Women's Ice Hockey League (WCIHL) with the Beijing Swift.

 A two time Olympian, Zhang represented China in the women's ice hockey tournament at the 2010 Winter Olympics in Vancouver, where she was the youngest player on the Chinese roster, and in the women's ice hockey tournament at the 2022 Winter Olympics in Beijing.
 She is a two-time Asian Winter Games medalist, having won bronze at the 2011 Asian Winter Games and silver at the 2017 Asian Winter Games, and was a gold medalist at the 2014 IIHF Women's Challenge Cup of Asia.
 As a member of the national team, she has also participated in eight IIHF Women's World Championships at the Division I and Division I B levels, and in the women's ice hockey tournaments at the Universiades in 2015 and 2017.